Desert Game Birds

 Why Desert Game Birds

-Nevada's arid high desert mirrors the native habitat of ostrich perfectly.
+Nevada's arid high desert is ideal for raising quail.
 Our birds live and thrive in the environment they were built for — stress-free, robust, and healthy.

 We know every bird and every egg on our property.
 No intermediaries.
 When you buy from us, you know exactly where your food came from and how it was raised.